julievrnt/easi-gui/docs/source/adding_nodes.rst

    QMap<QString, double>* values = new QMap<QString, double>();

 Then, you need to retrieve the dimensions layout.
-It has been named "dimensionsLayout" by NodeBase and can be retrieve using the ``findChild`` method of QLayout:
+It has been named "dimensionsLayout" by NodeBase and can be retrieved using the ``findChild`` method of QLayout:

 .. code-block:: cpp